 Trinidad and Tobago - What You Would Want to Know

 The nation of Trinidad and Tobago is renown for its carnival and idyllic beaches.
-News about carnival 2011 are still hot search topics in Google.
+A particularly novel aspect of this twin island country is its carnival.
+In fact, information about carnival are still hot search topics in Google.

 Also, around that time, the news papers like the Trinidad and Tobago Newsday, Express and Guardian are awash with their coverage of what is dubbed by some as the greatest event in the world.